Nitrite Reducing Bacteria Tube Test

 As noted the recommended incubation time for this test is up to 5 days.
 Indication of the level of contamination can best be obtained by daily checking of the incubated tubes.
 On a daily basis assess the percent (%) Colour Change & Bubble formation in each incubated tube.
 Record the percent change and the associated number of days incubated.
-The degree of contamination is assessed by how much change has occured and the rate at which it occurred (the number of days).
+The degree of contamination is assessed by how much change has occurred and the rate at which it occurred (the number of days).

-IMPORTANT – Monitoring is not a substitute for a treatment regime, you should seek the advice of a professional water treatment or environmental company who will supply a risk assessment together with the required treatment system.
+IMPORTANT – Monitoring is not a substitute for a treatment regime, you should seek the advice of a professional water treatment or environmental company that will supply a risk assessment together with the required treatment system.
 Speak to us for advice on chemical treatment and maintaining control in your system.